Clive Revill: Voice work

 Revill was known for his proficiency with accents.
 He was also known for his voice work in feature-length films and animated series, which includes Alfred Pennyworth in the first three episodes of Batman: The Animated Series, the voice of Chico in the seven episodes of Chico the Rainmaker (The Boy with the Two Heads) (1974), the voice of Emperor Palpatine/Darth Sidious in the original The Empire Strikes Back (he was replaced by Ian McDiarmid in the 2004 DVD version, though Revill is still credited, to create continuity with Return of the Jedi and the prequel trilogy, as Revill's voice greatly differed from McDiarmid's).
 Revill has also featured in numerous cartoons such as The Transformers and DuckTales and more video games, including Marvel: Ultimate Alliance and Conquest: Frontier Wars.

-Personal life and death
+Personal life

+Revill was married twice and had a daughter, Kate Selsby Revill, with his second wife.

+Death

-Revill was married twice and had a daughter, Kate, with his second wife.
-He died of complications from dementia at a Sherman Oaks nursing home, on 11 March 2025, at the age of 94.
+Revill died of complications from dementia at a Sherman Oaks nursing home, on 11 March 2025, at the age of 94.